-is acyclic. \end{enumerate} \end{lemma} \begin{proof} In order to simplify notation, we'll work in the nonequivariant category, since proving the results there will imply them in the equivariant category.
-Moreover, the computation is easier if we work in the derived category of singularities $D^b_{sing}(\Spec (A_{n+1}/W_{n+1}))$ instead of the matrix factorization category.
-The equivalence between these takes the matrix factorization $\ul\cO_n^a$ (up to a twist) to the structure sheaf $\cO_n^a=A_{n+1}/(z_a)$ of the hyperplane $\{z_a=0\},$ and it takes the degree 1 map $f_{ij}$ to the extension
+(where we leave implicit in our notation the homotopies witnessing the triviality of compositions) which is independent of the choice of ordering on $I$, up to a shift of $\Lambda$-grading.
+Moreover, if $I=\{1,\ldots,n+1\}$, then $\ul\cO_n^I=0.$ \end{lemma} \begin{proof} In order to simplify notation, we will work nonequivariantly (\emph{i.e.}, forgetting the $\Lambda$-grading).
+Now the objects $\ul\cO_n^I$ become easy to understand if we work in the derived category of singularities $D_{sing}(\Spec (A_{n+1}/W_{n+1}))$ instead of the matrix factorization category.
+The equivalence between these two categories takes the matrix factorization $\ul\cO_n^i$ to the structure sheaf $\cO_n^i=A_{n+1}/(z_i)$ of the hyperplane $\{z_i=0\},$ and it takes the degree 1 map $f_{ij}$ to the extension